Beuleup93/dgrGlm/README.md

   <img width="1280" alt="Capture d’écran 2021-11-29 à 20 53 59" src="https://user-images.githubusercontent.com/31353252/143941527-09d17943-a01d-4a63-9d5c-0c529d9d1cfa.png">
 </div>

 Looking at the three ROC curves, we can assume that the 03 models (Batch, Mini Batch, Online) are similar in terms of predictions.
-However there is a big difference on the execution time (see Microbenchmark)
+However there is a big difference on the execution time (see Microbenchmark).

 #### Microbenchmark